Skip to content

 You can also post tearaway flyers on community bulletin boards in grocery stores, libraries, or community centers.
 (Just make sure to get permission first.)

-Pro Tip: Make it easier for clients to request work—paste the link to your online booking page into a QR code generator.
-Then add the QR code to flyers, door hangers, postcards, business cards, or brochures.
+Pro Tip: To make it easier for clients to request work, paste the link to your online booking page into a QR code generator.
+Then, add the QR code to flyers, door hangers, postcards, business cards, or brochures.

-5. Learn how to bid Christmas light installations and create professional estimates
+5. Learn how to bid Christmas light installation and create professional estimates

 Quickly pricing jobs and sending estimates will help you secure more work for the holiday season.
 Try these tips to get started: